CrowdHailer/raxx_kit/guides/getting-started.md

 **Umbrella applications**,
 A Tokumei application can be part of an umbrella or run independently.
-For larger project umbrella applications are reccommended.
+For larger project umbrella applications are recommended.

 ### Add Tokumei and webserver